-The International Bath Short Story Award is organised by Jude Higgins, Jane Riekemann and Anna Schlesinger.
-Launched in 2012, it has rapidly become established as one of the prominent short story competitions in the UK receiving over a thousand world-wide entries each year.
+The International Bath Short Story Award, is currently organised by Jude Higgins, Jane Riekemann and Alison Woodhouse.
+One of our founder members, Anna Schlesinger has now retired from the team.
+Launched in 2012 the BSSA has rapidly become established as one of the prominent short story competitions in the UK receiving over fifteen hundred world-wide entries each year and producing a yearly anthology of short-listed and winning authors.

 Jude Higgins is a writer, events organiser and writing tutor.
-She has an MA in Creative Writing from Bath Spa University (2012) and currently enjoys writing very short fiction.
-In addition to co-running the Bath Short Story Award, she organises the Bath Flash Fiction Award which runs two competitions.
-One, rolling competition with three rounds a year. £1000 top prize each round, for fiction of 300 words.
-The other a yearly award for a novella-in-flash (a sequence of stand-alone flash fictions with a narrative arc) 7,000-18,000 words. £300 top prize, plus print and digital publication.
+She has an MA in Creative Writing from Bath Spa University (2012) and writes very short (flash) fiction.
+In addition to co-running the Bath Short Story Award, she directs Flash Fiction Festivals UK, a yearly festival devoted to flash fiction.
+She is also founding organiser of the Bath Flash Fiction Award which runs a rolling competition with three rounds a year and a yearly award for a novella-in-flash.
+Jude is a director of the Award winning short-short fiction publisher Ad Hoc Fiction

 Or send us a mail: